-For those who do not feel like pitching a tent or walking down the long gravel road, then a stay at Lake O’Hara Lodge will be a sublime choice.
+For those who do not feel like pitching a tent or walking down the long gravel road, staying at Lake O’Hara Lodge will be a sublime choice.
 The historic lodge is luxurious and has lakeside cabins that are beyond enviable.

-That being said, it surely a dream-worthy stay that should be envied by all hikers.
-The lodge is also open in winter months when the area around Lake O’Hara turns backcountry/cross country skiers dream.
+That being said, it is surely a dream-worthy stay that should be envied by all hikers.
+The lodge is also open in the winter when the area around Lake O’Hara turns backcountry/cross-country skiers’ dream.

-Elizabeth Parker ACC Hut
+ACC Elizabeth Parker Hut

-Day Hikes Around Lake O’Hara
+Best Day Hikes Around Lake O’Hara

-There is a wonderful network of trails around Lake O’Hara that is well signed.
-That being said, it’s a worthy investment in some sort of map or GPS map with the trail network before you reach Lake O’Hara.
+A wonderful network of trails around Lake O’Hara is well-signed.
+That being said, it’s worth investing in some sort of map or GPS map with the trail network before you reach Lake O’Hara.

-Hikes Around Lake O’Hara
+Best Hikes Around Lake O’Hara